ankuryu/QuoMaster/README.md

 # QuoMaster

-> Simple customer manager frontend to be used with the Backend to be Made
+> Simple Quotation manager frontend to be used with the Backend to be Made
 # Based on the TraversyMedia Youtube Customer Manager

 ## Installation